Mishi-ginebig, Patron of Healing and Wisdom

 Throughout the ages many of these spirit beings have been perpetuated on the spot in stylized drawings or carvings in and on rocks in sacred locations, particularly in mystic places near the coastline where the sky, the earth, the water, the underground and the underwaters meet...

-Today's blog story features a set of 14K gold wedding rings designed and handcrafted by myself, portraying a design of the Midewiwin Life Road combined with the stylized image of Mishi-ginebig, the Great mythical Snake of the Anishinaabe Peoples.
+Today's blog story features a set of 14K gold storytelling rings designed and handcrafted by myself, portraying a design of the Midewiwin Life Road combined with the stylized image of Mishi-ginebig, the Great mythical Snake of the Anishinaabe Peoples.
 A drawing by me (see the picture below), and four images of powerful paintings by the late Miskwaabik Aninikii (Norval Morrisseau) have also been added serving as illustrations to the story.

 ________________________________________________________________________________